NotWoods/tigeroakes.com/content/posts/til-kotlin-android-ext-cache/index.md

 }
 ```

+## The solution

-Prefer the extension property on Activities, Fragments, and classes with the `LayoutContainer` interface as those are cached.
+Prefer the extension property on Activities and Fragments as those are cached.
 You can identify which version you use based on the import statement.

 ```kotlin
 import kotlinx.android.synthetic.main.fragment_main.*